skafandri/sb/ch2.md

 `prefix: /catalog` tells the router that every **path** defined in the imported file will be prefixed by **/catalog**.
 So the real path of `/some_path` will be `/catalog/some_path`.

+>Pay attention to indentation, to have a valid Yaml file, make sure a child node is indented exactly ****4 spaces**** no tabs, to it's immediate parent.

 <br/>
 - Create **src/AppBundle/Resources/config/routing/catalog.yml**